Harihar Singh

-Harihar Singh or Bihari Ji Singh (1925-1994) was an Indian politician and a former Chief Minister of Bihar.
+Harihar Singh or Bihari Ji Singh (1925–1994) was an Indian politician and a former Chief Minister of Bihar.
 He succeeded Bhola Paswan Shashtri, as the Chief Minister of Bihar in 1969.
 Harihar Singh's tenure as Chief Minister lasted just a few months – he led an INC-led coalition government and all six members of Soshit Dal, a constituent party of the coalition, defected to the Opposition during a budget session of the Bihar Assembly.

 Early life

-Harihar Singh was born in a small village of Chaugain in Buxar, Bihar in British India to an upper caste Rajput family.
+Harihar Singh was born in a small village of Chaugain in Buxar, Bihar in British India to an Rajput family.

 Legacy

 He was also a Bhojpuri poet and has written many patriotic Bhojpuri poems full of nationalist ideas.